gan-of-culture/get-sauce/README.md

 After that you should be provided with an **executable**.

-Or if you got Golang already installed you can download the source code and replace the executable with this:
+Or if you got Golang already installed you can download the source code and run the program from the source code this:

 ```console
 go run main.go ...